NIVANorge/Mobius2/docs/mobius2docs/declaration_types.md

 so_much_fun : function(a, b) { a*b + 3 }
 ```

-can in a different math body be evaluated using the syntax
+can in a different math expression be evaluated using the syntax

 ```python
 so_much_fun(20, 10)   # Evaluates to 20*10 + 3 = 203